vhelin/wla-dx/doc/codetoknow.rst

 6510
 ----

-Read the subsection for 6502 as the information applies also to 6510 coding...
+Read the subsection :ref:`codesub6502` as the information applies also to 6510 coding...

 Opcodes that make relative label references::